List of content you will read in this article:

 - In case no updates are appearing on the screen, press the Alt and F2 keys and enter this command as

 - Now execute the command by pressing the Enter button, and you will see an option that says Ubuntu 20.04 LTS is available for upgrade.

-- Now, open the Settings and open the about section, so in the about section, you will see the Ubuntu version as Ubuntu 20.04 LTS.
+- Now, open the Settings and then the about section; in the about section, you will see the Ubuntu version as Ubuntu 20.04 LTS.

 This article is created for coding geeks to upgrade their system and use the latest features from Ubuntu.
 We have included all of the required details to upgrade Ubuntu 18.04 to Ubuntu 20.04 without having any trouble.
 This article covers multiple ways to easily upgrade a system but remember that these procedures must be done step by step to avoid errors.

-As explained and warned earlier, never stop the upgrade process in the middle of the completion because it can cause severe software damages to your system.
-The procedure will take a little bit of time to get completed, so ensure that you have connected your system with the adapter not to go shut down in the upgrading process.
+As explained and warned earlier, never stop the upgrade process in the middle of the completion because it can cause severe software damage to your system.
+The procedure will take a little time to complete, so ensure that you have connected your system with the adapter so as not to shut down during the upgrading process.

 We have provided complete information, but if you have any queries, let us know in the comment section, and we will try our best to give you a solution as soon as possible.